eNMS-automation/eNMS/docs/base/installation.rst

     IdentityFile ~/.ssh/id_rsa.git
     IdentitiesOnly yes

-Additionally, the URL of the GIT server needs to be populated:
+Additionally, the URLs of each of the GIT server repositories needs to be populated in the Administration Panel of the UI:
-  - from the Admin Panel of the UI to store the results of services and workflows in git.
+  - for the Automation repository to be able tp store the results of services and workflows in git.
-  - from the Configuration Management page to store device configurations in git.
+  - for the Configurations repository to be able to store device configurations in git.

+.. note:: When setting up new groups/projects in GitLab, know that the Master branch by default is protected, and unfortunately in the current version of GitLab, it will not show you that it is protected until a file is added to the repository first.
+A trick is to press the 'Add README' convenience button in the GitLab UI; this will add a file.
+Then go to repository, protected branches, and set access rights for Masters and Developers and click 'Unprotect'.

 Default Examples
 ----------------